auxsophia/auxsophia.github.io/_pages/philosophy/quotes.md

 ---
 # Bruce Lee

+### I said empty your mind.
+Be formless, shapeless.
+Like water.
+Now you put water into a cup; it becomes the cup.
+You put water into a bottle; it becomes the bottle.
+You put it in a teapot; it becomes the teapot.
+Now water can flow, or it can crash.
+Be water my friend.

 Cease negative mental chattering. - If you think a thing is impossible, you'll make it impossible.

 A wise man can learn more from a foolish question than a fool can learn from a wise answer.